 - A local system running either Linux or Mac OS X

-- Access to a Kubernetes cluster (this tutorial will walk through setting up a cluster using Google Container Engine)
+- Access to a Kubernetes cluster (this tutorial will walk through setting up a cluster using Google Kubernetes Engine)

 Microservices are an increasingly popular design pattern for cloud applications.
 In a microservices architecture, an individual application is broken into many small services that can be independently developed, tested, and released.
 While this approach has numerous benefits, microservices can also bring additional complexity into your overall architecture and workflow.